 Biological therapy or Immunotherapy

-Low grade and early stage cancers can be treated by inducing the immune system to fight the cancer cells and kill them.
+Oncologists treat low grade and early stage cancers by inducing the immune system to fight the cancer cells and kill them.
 This is called biological therapy or immunotherapy.
 The most common form of biological therapy is Bacillus Calmette-Guerin therapy (BCG).
-This bacterium is associated with the bacterium that causes tuberculosis (TB).
-In BCG therapy, a catheter is used to insert this bacterium into the bladder.
+Moreover, this bacterium causes tuberculosis (TB).
+In BCG therapy, a catheter helps kill this this bacterium by insertion into the bladder.

 What is intravesical BCG

-The BCG bacteria activate the immune system cells, which are then able to fight any bladder cancer cells that are present.
-This can be put into the bladder as a liquid which is known as intravesical BCG.
-This treatment is prescribed for once a week for 6 weeks.
+The BCG bacteria activate the immune system cells, which can fight any bladder cancer cells that are present.
+Moreover, this can be put into the bladder as a liquid (intravesical BCG).
+This treatment is for once a week for 6 weeks.
 It often begins shortly carrying out a TUR.
-A TUR (or transurethral resection) is a surgical procedure that is used to diagnose bladder cancer as well as remove tumor lumps from the bladder.
+A TUR (or transurethral resection) is a surgical procedure for the diagnosis of bladder cancer and removal of tumor lumps from the bladder.

-Another immunotherapy option are interferons.
+Another immunotherapy option is interferons.
 IFNs are a group of signalling proteins that fight infection.
-A virus-infected cell releases interferons causing surrounding cells to heighten their antiviral defenses.
-Synthetic versions of interferons help fight bladder cancer, sometimes in combination with BCG.
+A virus-infected cell releases interferons causes surrounding cells improve to their antiviral defences.
+Furthermore, synthetic versions of interferons help fight bladder cancer, sometimes in combination with BCG.